History of Jerusalem: Byzantine period

 Following the Christianization of the Roman Empire, Jerusalem prospered as a hub of Christian worship.
 After allegedly seeing a vision of a cross in the sky in 312, Constantine the Great began to favor Christianity, signed the Edict of Milan legalizing the religion, and sent his mother, Helena, to Jerusalem to search for the tomb of Jesus.
 Helena traveled to Jerusalem on a pilgrimage, where she recognized the site where Jesus was crucified, buried, and raised from the dead.
 On the spot, the Church of the Holy Sepulchre was constructed and dedicated in 335 CE.
 Helena also claimed to have found the True Cross.
 Burial remains from the Byzantine period are exclusively Christian, suggesting that the population of Jerusalem in Byzantine times probably consisted only of Christians.

 Church of the Holy Sepulchre: Jerusalem is generally considered the cradle of Christianity.

 In the 5th century, the eastern continuation of the Roman Empire, ruled from the recently renamed Constantinople, maintained control of the city.
 Within the span of a few decades, Jerusalem shifted from Byzantine to Persian rule, then back to Roman-Byzantine dominion.
 Following Sassanid Khosrau II's early 7th century push through Syria, his generals Shahrbaraz and Shahin attacked Jerusalem aided by the Jews of Palaestina Prima, who had risen up against the Byzantines.

 In the Siege of Jerusalem of 614, after 21 days of relentless siege warfare, Jerusalem was captured.
 Byzantine chronicles relate that the Sassanids and Jews slaughtered tens of thousands of Christians in the city, many at the Mamilla Pool, and destroyed their monuments and churches, including the Church of the Holy Sepulchre.
 This episode has been the subject of much debate between historians.
-The conquered city would remain in Sassanid hands for some fifteen years until the Byzantine emperor Heraclius reconquered it in 629.
+Following the conquest, Jewish leaders briefly governed or held key roles in Jerusalem under Sassanid suzerainty (614–617 CE).
+In 617 AD, the Sassanid Empire reversed course and removed the Jewish control of the city.
+Jerusalem then stayed in Sassanid hands until the Byzantine emperor Heraclius reconquered it in 629.